Should You Move Your Blog to Substack? It Depends What You Want — Followers or Buyers

 When I first discovered Substack I fell in love with it.
 I loved the simplicity of the platform, the grassroots feel, and the audio feature completely won me over.
-I even experimented with it briefly for a small passion project.
+I even experimented with the platform briefly for a small passion project.

 But I never used it for my business.